m-a-k-o/nova-custom-table-card/README.md

  }
 ```

-Note: If you don't specify view, show icon will not be visible.
+Note: If you don't specify view or view all, show icon will not be visible.